Constraining the axiverse with reionization: Ionization of the intergalactic medium by axion decay

 where $z_{\rm re}=6.1$, $\Delta z=0.5$ and the helium-to-hydrogen number density ratio is given by

 with $Y_p$ denoting the primordial helium mass fraction.
 In this model, the full ionization history is expressed as the sum of the contributions from recombination and reionization:

 To illustrate the impact of axion decays on the ionization history, Fig.~\ref{fig:Xez} shows the evolution of the ionization fraction in a model with a single axion-like particle of mass $m_a = 10^5\,\mathrm{eV}$ and photon coupling $g_{a\gamma\gamma} = 6 \times 10^{-13}\,\mathrm{GeV}^{-1}$, assuming a low reheating temperature $T_{\rm reh} = 5\,\mathrm{MeV}$.
 The axion population, comprising a small fraction $\sim 10^{-7}$ of the DM, decays after recombination and induces substantial ionization of the intergalactic medium at high redshift, compared to the standard cosmological history (black line).
-This early energy injection results in an optical depth $\tau_{\rm reio} \approx 1.92$, which is in strong tension with observational limits.
+This early energy injection results in an optical depth $\tau_{\mathrm{highz}} \approx 2.24$, which is in strong tension with observational limits.

 In the string axiverse, multiple axions with hierarchically different masses and decay constants can lead to distinct episodes of energy injection in the post-recombination Universe.
 To study scenarios with a large number of axions, we focus on a mass window ranging from $10^5\,\mathrm{eV}$ to $10^{10}\,\mathrm{eV}$, and select up to 10 axions per model within this window to compute the cumulative energy injection.
-Figure~\ref{fig:energy_injection_h1150} shows example energy injection histories from the models presented in Ref.~\cite{Gendler:2023kjt}, sampled from an ensemble of CYs with $h^{1,1} = 50$.
+This mass range is chosen because, for the typical axion--photon couplings in our string-motivated models, it corresponds to axions that decay in the redshift interval relevant for CMB constraints on reionization, $20 \lesssim z \lesssim 1100$.Figure~\ref{fig:energy_injection_h1150} shows representative energy injection histories from the models presented in Ref.~\cite{Gendler:2023kjt}, sampled from an ensemble of CY compactifications with $h^{1,1} = 50$.
 The selected cases include models with between one and six axions in the specified mass window.
 In this ensemble, the maximum number of axions found in the mass window for any given model is 8.
+In each panel, we display up to three representative models to maintain clarity.
+Panels with fewer curves reflect the limited number of models in our ensemble realizing those configurations within the chosen mass range.